What is Brand Journalism?

 1. Align with the Brand’s Goals

-While brand journalism shouldn’t ever mimic ad copy, remember that it is still all about your company’s product or services and the benefits they offer.
-Find a way to gently weave your brand’s overarching goals for itself as a whole into the story in a way that keeps things light and engaging.
-It helps to have your brand or company’s overarching goals physically written or somewhere on your screen to reference prior to publishing your final piece of content.
+While brand journalism shouldn’t mimic ad copy, remember that it is still about your company’s product or services and their benefits.
+Please find a way to gently weave your brand’s overarching goals for itself as a whole into the story in a way that keeps things light and engaging.
+It helps to have your brand or company’s overarching goals physically written or somewhere on your screen to reference before publishing your final piece of content.

 2. Content Should Build Awareness and Affinity